unibas-gravis/scalismo-faces/README.md

 The library contains tools for image processing, rendering and handling of the Morphable Model.
 A tutorial on how to use this software and about the concepts of Analysis-by-Synthesis face image analysis will soon be available from the University of Basel.
 Until then, enjoy the shape modelling online course about scalismo at http://shapemodelling.cs.unibas.ch/.

+The library is initially started at a very basic level.
+More contents will be added when the tutorial from the University of Basel will be available (expected Feb/Mar 2017).
+We will add rendering, handling of the Morphable Model and also model fitting capability.

 Usage
 -----